reaganlo/clr-bundles/README.md

 of the file.
 These are used to generate documentation, so be descriptive and precise.

+In bundle-header `TAGS`, add at least one category to which your bundle applies:

+- Data Science
+- Developer Tools
+- Education
+- Games
+- Multimedia and Graphics
+- Productivity
+- Programming Languages
+- Security
+- Tools and Utilities
+- Other (for bundles that do not fit previous categories)

+Note: If you add more than one category, add them as comma-separated values.
+For example: `#[TAGS]: Developer Tools, Data Science`

 To automatically create a "-dev" variant of a bundle, such that bundle "foo-dev" has what is required to build bundle "foo", simply add the bundle name "foo" in to the auto.devbundles file.